 PEEM is an electron-optical parallel imaging technique.
 Electrons emitted from the surface of a specimen after absorption of photons are used to obtain a laterally resolved image of the surface.
 The intensity in the image represents the local electron photoyield, and thus the local photon absorption cross section.

-The image shows a sketch of the instrument used in the group (Focus IS-PEEM).
-Electrostatic lenses create a magnified image of the photoexcited electrons emitted from the sample, similar to an electron microscope (basic resolution: 20 nm).
+The image shows a sketch of an electrostatic instrument.
+Electron lenses create a magnified image of the photoexcited electrons emitted from the sample, similar to an electron microscope (basic resolution: 20 nm).
 The image is projected onto a fluorescent screen.

 Magnetic properties on the sub-micrometer scale can be imaged taking advantage of the XMCD effect.
 For excitation at elemental absorption edges with circularly polarized x-rays, the electron intensity depends on the relative orientation of (local) magnetization direction and light helicity, thus generating magnetic contrast.

 (Click on images to get an enlarged view.)